 - Pupils with a high level of special needs receive individual bespoke provision, set out in a personalised provision map.
 Their needs have been thoroughly discussed and agreed with the SENDCo.
 In many cases, the children will be able to access part of the class learning.
 However, those children will have smaller steps of specific, targeted learning.

-Power Maths – a tool to support
+White Rose – a tool to support